AtlasICL/atlas_docs/src/python.md

 ## Updating python
 Before updating python, it is a good idea to check your current version.
-You can do this using `python --version`.
+You can do this using
 ```
 > python --version
 Python 3.12.4